top of page

 The banter feels good, like a muscle I forgot I had.
 We sit in silence for a while, just swinging, watching the clouds stall out against the sky.
 The package is tucked under my arm, the book pressing against my ribs like a secret I’m supposed to keep.

 Eventually she stands, wipes her hands on her shorts.
-“You know where to find me.
-When you’re ready to stop pretending.”
+“You know where to find me when you’re ready to stop pretending.”

 I watch her walk away, hair catching the sun for a split second, then gone.